julianeon/image-gallery-docker-postgresql/README.md

 # About

-Image server Docker project.
+Image forum Docker project.

-In progress, not yet functional.
+In progress, not yet working.